marketempower/axiom/README.md

 Axiom is designed to make the readers of your content and the search engines happy.
 Designed with a modular structure, and fully customizable in every way, Axiom adapts to your project, instead of forcing an opinionated structure.

+🙌 Follow [Axiom](https://twitter.com/intent/follow?screen_name=axiomtheme) on Twitter to stay up-to-date with the latest news.

 ## Getting Started

 To learn more, see the Quick Start, Documentation, and Live Example resources below: